-The Company has indefinite-lived intangible assets which consist primarily of trade names.
-These indefinite-lived intangible assets had a carrying value of \$369.5 million and \$376.7 million as of December 31, 2014 and 2013, respectively.
+The Company has indefinite-lived intangible assets which consists of trade names.
+These indefinite-lived intangible assets had a carrying value of \$369.3 million and \$369.5 million as of December 31, 2015 and 2014, respectively.

 The Company tests for possible impairment of indefinite-lived intangible assets on at least an annual basis.
 For the year ended December 31, 2014, the Company recorded an impairment charge of \$6.0 million as a component of depreciation and amortization in the Ticketing segment.
 During 2014, the Company made a decision to rebrand certain of its markets that were not using the Ticketmaster trade name.
 In connection with the rebranding, it was determined that an indefinite-lived intangible asset for a certain market was fully impaired since the transition to the Ticketmaster trade name was substantially completed for that market during the year.
-See Note 6-Fair Value Measurements for further discussion of the inputs used to determine the fair value.
-There were no impairment charges of indefinite-lived intangible assets recorded for the years ended December 31, 2013 and 2012.
+See Note 5-Fair Value Measurements for further discussion of the inputs used to determine the fair value.
+There were no impairment charges of indefinite-lived intangible assets recorded for the years ended December 31, 2015 and 2013.